Role of human miRNA in the pathogenesis of Malaria

 In this project, we scan the human miRNA profiles in the different cells that are involved during the major events of severe P. falciparum infection and cerebral malaria.
 The experiments are designed to monitor the first steps and role of parasite or host factors in triggering complications.

-2. miRNA profiles of human brain endothelial cells and thier extracellular vesicles
+miRNA profiles of human brain and lung endothelial cells and their extracellular vesicles during Plasmodium falciparum infection

 Endothelial cells (ECs) maintain about 60000 miles of blood vessels in human body.
 They are heterogenous group of cells that are responsive to signals from microenvironment.
 ECs line the blood and lymphatic vessels with exception of the placenta.
 These cells provide a physical barrier between the circulation and tissues.